danielsaidi/website_danielsaidi/collections/_posts/2023/2023-11-22-how-to-customize-the-macos-menu-bar-in-swiftui.md

 }
 ```

-As you can see, it's very easy to modify it with standard SwiftUI views like `Button`, `Divider` and `Menu`:
+In the code above, we use `after` to add custom menu items after certain standard items.
+We can use standard SwiftUI views like `Button`, `Divider` and `Menu`:

 ![A customized `Edit` menu:]({{page.assets}}/edit-menu-custom.png)

-You can even replace entire sections by using `replacing` instead of `before` or after:
+You can even replace entire sections by using `replacing` instead of `before` or `after`:

 ```swift
 @main